 In 2017, Ian was invited to become a voluntary member of the Arts and Place Consortium of the Place Alliance.
 Led by Chair Professor Charles Quick, this consortium is comprised of a range of cultural professionals and artists, supported by Beam in collaboration with Farrells, architects and Place Alliance.
 It was formed of course to address and promote the role of the arts and artists in placemaking.
 In particular the planning, design, making, and animation of ‘place’, and how this might be further developed.

 Their ideas, together with Graham Henderson’s essay Putting Soul in the City – Essay Towards a Manifesto, have informed the drafting of “A MANIFESTO FOR THE PUBLIC ARTS – The Arts, People and Place.”

 The Arts and Place Consortium responded to the House of Lords Built Environment Select Committee’s enquiry into National Policy for the Built Environment, and to the Department for Culture, Media and Sport’s consultation on the Culture White Paper.

 The Arts and Place Consortium are working together to influence future national government policy for the public arts and better integrate the public arts into the development of our places.
 It’s current activity is focused on:

 • Refining the message of the manifesto

 • Creating a campaign to raise awareness and support for the group’s core mission

 • Talking with the sector

-Hosted by Beam, the latest Arts and Place Regional Conversation was held on Tuesday 6 March 2018 in Nottingham.
+Hosted by Beam, the last Arts and Place Regional Conversation was held on Tuesday 6 March 2018 in Nottingham.